4.3 — Object sizes and the sizeof operator

 Fundamental data type sizes

-In this tutorial series, we will take a simplified view, by making some reasonable assumptions that are generally true for modern architectures:
+In this tutorial series, we will present a simplified view, by making some reasonable assumptions that are generally true for modern architectures:

 • A byte is 8 bits.